-The definitions and sim are mostly the elected but

-occasionally dealing with some of the less agreeable aspects of American life.
+The definitions and aim are mostly theological, but occasionally dealing with some of the less agreeable aspects of American life.
 With apologies to Andy Rooney, there's probably something in here to offend anybody.
-I am not trying to cause a sting for the sake of causing a sting; rather, my hope in writing this is to be as the gadfly whom the Greek philosophers spoke of, with a sting that stirs people to thought and action.
+I am not trying to cause a sting for the sales of causing a sting, rather my hone in writing sting for the sake of causing a sting; rather, my nope in writing this is to be as the gadfly whom the Greek philosophers spoke of, with a sting that stirs people to thought and action.
 Where I point out problems, I believe that better is possible.